Peloton co-founder steps down after rough ride

-The co-founder of Peloton is stepping down as chief executive after an extended streak of tumult at the exercise and treadmill company, which is also cutting almost 3,000 jobs.
+The co-founder of Peloton is stepping down as chief executive after an extended streak of tumult at the exercise and treadmill company which will also cut almost 3,000 jobs.

 John Foley first pitched the idea of an interactive exercise bike in 2011, hoping to disrupt the industry.
 He will give up the CEO position and become executive chair at Peloton Interactive Inc.

-Barry McCarthy, who served as CFO at Spotify as well as at Netflix, will take over the CEO position.
+Barry McCarthy, who served as CFO at Spotify as well as at Netflix, will take over as CEO, the company said Tuesday.
+Shares surged more than 16% in morning trading on Tuesday.

-Peloton had been the subject in media reports this week of a potential takeover target by either Amazon and Nike.
-The developments Tuesday deflated hopes for such a deep-pocketed buyer and shares of Peloton slipped before the opening bell.

-The company's shares have been on a roller-coaster ride since the pandemic began.
-They surged more than 400% in 2020 as COVID-19 forced lockdowns and shifted the workout trend from the gym to the home.

-Nearly all of those gains were wiped out in 2021 as the distribution of vaccines sent many people out of there homes, and back into gyms.
-The stock fell further this year amid reports the company would cut back production as sales tumbled.
+Peloton has been on a wild ride for the past two years during the pandemic.
+Company shares surged more than 400% in 2020 amid COVID-19 lockdowns that included gyms.
+Nearly all of those gains were wiped out last year as the distribution of vaccines sent many people out of there homes and back into gyms.

+This week, there were reports that Amazon or Nike might buy the company and those that have pushed for the sale of Peloton continued to do so this week.

 People are also reading…